Operating a food truck

 Vendor rules and regulations

-These rules outline what food vendors must do to operate legally and safely within the RMWB.
-They cover operations on private land, municipal land, and municipal streets.
+These rules are designed to help food vendors operate safely, successfully, and respectfully within the RMWB.
+They apply where you're operating on private land, municipal land, and municipal streets.

-Before applying to become an approved food vendor, it is essential to familiarize yourself with the rules and regulations associated with the Food Trucks and Street Vending Bylaw (No: 25/014).
+Before applying, please familiarize yourself with the rules and regulations associated with the Food Trucks and Street Vending Bylaw (No: 25/014) so you know what to expect.

-To operate as a food vendor in the RMWB, you must:
+To operate as a food vendor in the RMWB, please ensure you:

 • Submit your completed Food Truck & Street Vending application online.